The Linux wget Command – Linux Download Command

 5. Crawl a Website for 404 Links With wget

-This feature is especially useful when you own a website and simply want to run through your entire website to find any broken links that can be replaced.
+This feature is especially useful when you own a website and want to run through your entire website to find any broken links that can be replaced.

-There’s a command option --spider that will crawl through the website page by page, URL by URL and find out any link that resolves to a 404 error.
+There’s a command option --spider that will crawl through the website page by page, URL by URL, and find out any link that resolves to a 404 error.
 We’ll also make use of the -r (recursive URL crawl) and -l(recursive crawl level) options to make our crawler continue crawling through links.

 Also, we’ll add an additional command option -o (lowercase letter o) which will save the wget output in a log file specified here.